isc-projects/bind9/doc/notes/notes-9.19.11.rst

   failure when receiving multiple UDP messages in a single system call.
   :gl:`#3840`

-- Run catalog zone updates on the specialized "offload" threads to reduce the amount of time they block query processing on the main networking threads.
-This should increase the responsiveness of :iscman:`named` when catalog zone updates are being applied after a catalog zone has been successfully transferred. :gl:`#3881`
+- Catalog zone updates are now run on specialized "offload" threads to reduce the amount of time they block query processing on the main networking threads.
+This increases the responsiveness of :iscman:`named` when catalog zone updates are being applied after a catalog zone has been successfully transferred. :gl:`#3881`

 Bug Fixes
 ~~~~~~~~~

-- :iscman:`named` could crash with an assertion failure when adding a new zone
+- :iscman:`named` could crash with an assertion failure when adding a
-  into the configuration file for a name, which is already configured as a
+  new zone into the configuration file for a name which was already
-  member zone for a catalog zone.
-This has been fixed. :gl:`#3911`
+  configured as a member zone for a catalog zone.
+This has been fixed.
+  :gl:`#3911`

 Known Issues
 ~~~~~~~~~~~~